edgedb/edgedb/docs/reference/protocol/dataformats.rst

 Sets and array<>
 ================

-The set and array values are represented as the following structure:
+Set and array values are represented as the following structure:

 .. code-block:: c